 Established in 2019, the goal of this awards program is to celebrate staff excellence in the humane care and use of animals in research within the University of Michigan (U-M) Animal Care & Use Program and the U-M animal research community.

 Two awards are distributed each year to one member of each of the following:

 - U-M Animal Care & Use Program — including the Animal Care & Use Office and the Unit for Laboratory Animal Medicine, and the

 - U-M animal research community

-Awards are typically administered during the academic fall semester.
-Award recipients receive a $200.00 honorarium, commemorative plaque, and recognition across the entire U-M research enterprise.
+Award recipients receive an honorarium, commemorative plaque, and recognition across the entire U-M research enterprise.

 Criteria for Consideration

 Eligible nominees must meet at least ONE of the following criteria:

 Excellence in Animal Welfare —

 The nominees should demonstrate, through their actions, concern and compassion for laboratory animals and be advocates for the welfare of animals involved in laboratory research.